firesidefiction/firesidefiction.github.io/_contributors/pao-ju-lin.md

 permalink: pao-ju-lin
 bio-spanish:
 ---
 Pao-Ju Lin is a freelance illustrator currently based in London.
-After receiving MA degree in illustration from Kingston University, London, she started to work on editorial illustrations and collaborated with other artists.
-Also, she is constantly doing her personal projects for experimenting and discovering interesting ways to tell stories.
-Check out her website at www.paojulin.com or follow her on Instagram at @paojulin
+After receiving her MA in illustration from Kingston University in London, she started to work on editorial illustrations and collaborated with other artists.
+She is constantly doing personal projects, experimenting and discovering interesting ways to tell stories.
+Check out her website at paojulin.com or follow her on Instagram at @paojulin.